-In Florida, first-time drivers 18 and older are required to take a Traffic Law and Substance Abuse Education (TLSAE) course.
+In Florida, drivers who are 18 or older and have never held a driver's license in any state or country are required to take a 4-hour Traffic Law and Substance Abuse Education (TLSAE) course before earning their first Florida driver's license.
 This program is also referred to as the Drug, Alcohol & Traffic Awareness (DATA) course or Drug, Alcohol & Traffic Education (DATE).

 The reason for this course is simple — new drivers need to be aware of the effects of drugs and alcohol on the body and mind.
 It also introduces the basic traffic laws, responsibilities and consequences every Florida driver needs to know before getting behind the wheel.